pandionlabs/guides/r-local-development.md

 this will install all of your dependencies, it may take a few minutes.

-# 4. Make a change
+# 4. What's an R Package

 You can now start developing your project and start making changes.